City-of-Helsinki/kukkuu-ui/README.md

 ### `yarn build`

-Builds the app for production.<br>
+Builds the app for production to the `build` directory.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [building for production](https://vitejs.dev/guide/build.html) and [CLI guide](https://vitejs.dev/guide/cli.html#vite-build) for more information.